Nonlocality, steering and quantum state tomography in a single experiment

-\textit{Experimental results.---} We have realised the isotropic state for eight different visibilities.
-For each case, we perform the measurements for quantum state tomography with approximately $10^5$ shots per setting $(x,y)$.
-In Appendix~\ref{AppendixTomography} we use the relative frequencies to estimate the density matrix via the maximum-likelihood method \cite{jevzek2003quantum}.
-From the estimated state, we infer its effective visibility.
-In particular, when we target the preparation of the maximally entangled state ($v=1$), our state tomography shows that, due to experimental imperfections, the visibility is approximately $97.7\%$.
+\textit{Experimental results.---} We have realised the isotropic state for eight different target visibilities.
+For each case, we perform the measurements \eqref{SIC} and \eqref{MUBs} with approximately $10^5$ shots per setting $(x,y)$.
+In SM we use the relative frequencies to estimate the density matrix via the maximum-likelihood method \cite{jevzek2003quantum}.
+The visibility of the reconstructed matrix is, however, somewhat smaller than our targeted visibility (see SM), primarily due to imperfections in the source and the interference between the BDs.
+For instance, when we target the preparation of the maximally entangled state ($v=1$), the visibility of the reconstructed state is approximately $0.977$.

-In Fig.~\ref{FigResults}, we present the measured value of the witness $\mathcal{B}$ for the eight different visibilities (red points).
-The solid red line represents the theoretical witness value $\mathcal{B}=8v-2$.
+In Fig.~\ref{FigResults}, we present the measured value of the witness $\mathcal{B}$ for the different visibilities; green (red) points are target (estimated) visibilities.
+The standard deviations are all of a magnitude smaller than $2\times 10^{-2}$, corresponding to accumulated statistical and systematic errors.
+Systematic errors include that our coincidence rate is approximately $1000$ per second of which roughly one is a dark count, that the wave-plates are subject to a small offset ($<0.5\deg$) and induce a phase error ($<1.2\deg$).
+The solid black line represents the theoretical witness value $\mathcal{B}=8v-2$.
 We see that our data accurately confirms the theoretical prediction.
-When the visibility is high we observe that the data violates the Bell inequality \eqref{local}.
+When the visibility is high we observe that the data violates the Bell inequality in Eq.~\eqref{ineqs}.
 To this end, we assume fair-sampling in the detection events.
-When the visibility is further reduced, the data violates the limitation of unsteerable models.
-For even smaller visibilities, we still detect entanglement by violating Eq.~\eqref{ENT}.
-For our final data point (with visibility $v\approx 0.197$), the isotropic state is separable.

-For the particular case in which no noise is deliberately added to the system, we observe $\mathcal{B}=5.796\pm0.005$.
-This value exceeds the largest value we found using quantum theory constrained to real three-dimensional systems and real five-dimensional systems by $65$ and $12$ standard deviations respectively.
-In Appendix.~\ref{Appdata}, we give further details on the data and also use it to evaluate quantum correlations from partial state tomography.
+When the visibility is further reduced, the data violates the steering inequality in Eq.~\eqref{ineqs}.
+For even smaller visibilities, we still detect entanglement through the witness in Eq.~\eqref{ineqs}.
+For our final data point (with target visibility $v\approx 0.205$), the isotropic state is separable.
+For instance, when no noise is deliberately added to the system (target $v=1$), we observe $\mathcal{B}=5.796\pm 0.015$.
+This certifies a negativity of $N=0.940$ in the steering scenario, which is only marginally worse than $N=0.969$ computed from the reconstructed density matrix.
+In the Bell scenario, our value of $\mathcal{B}$ certifies at least $N=0.287$.
+Also, the witness value exceeds the largest value found using quantum theory constrained to real three-dimensional systems and real five-dimensional systems by $21.8$ and $4.3$ standard deviations respectively.